Deuterium: In thermonuclear weapons

-The 62-ton Ivy Mike device built by the United States and exploded on 1 November 1952, was the first fully successful "hydrogen bomb" (thermonuclear bomb).
+The 62-ton Ivy Mike device built by the United States and exploded on 1 November 1952, was the first fully successful hydrogen bomb (thermonuclear bomb).
 In this context, it was the first bomb in which most of the energy released came from nuclear reaction stages that followed the primary nuclear fission stage of the atomic bomb.
 The Ivy Mike bomb was a factory-like building, rather than a deliverable weapon.
 At its center, a very large cylindrical, insulated vacuum flask or cryostat, held cryogenic liquid deuterium in a volume of about 1000 liters (160 kilograms in mass, if this volume had been completely filled).
 Then, a conventional atomic bomb (the "primary") at one end of the bomb was used to create the conditions of extreme temperature and pressure that were needed to set off the thermonuclear reaction.

 Within a few years, so-called "dry" hydrogen bombs were developed that did not need cryogenic hydrogen.
 Released information suggests that all thermonuclear weapons built since then contain chemical compounds of deuterium and lithium in their secondary stages.
 The material that contains the deuterium is mostly lithium deuteride, with the lithium consisting of the isotope lithium-6.
 When the lithium-6 is bombarded with fast neutrons from the atomic bomb, tritium (hydrogen-3) is produced, and then the deuterium and the tritium quickly engage in thermonuclear fusion, releasing abundant energy, helium-4, and even more free neutrons.
 "Pure" fusion weapons such as the Tsar Bomba are believed to be obsolete.
 In most modern ("boosted") thermonuclear weapons, fusion directly provides only a small fraction of the total energy.
-Fission of a natural uranium U-238 tamper by fast neutrons produced from D-T fusion accounts for a much larger (i.e. boosted) energy release than the fusion reaction itself.
+Fission of a natural uranium-238 tamper by fast neutrons produced from D–T fusion accounts for a much larger (i.e. boosted) energy release than the fusion reaction itself.

 Modern research

 In August 2018, scientists announced the transformation of gaseous deuterium into a liquid metallic form.
-This may help researchers better understand giant gas planets, such as Jupiter, Saturn and related exoplanets, since such planets are thought to contain a large quantity of liquid metallic hydrogen, which may be responsible for their observed powerful magnetic fields.
+This may help researchers better understand gas giant planets, such as Jupiter, Saturn and some exoplanets, since such planets are thought to contain a lot of liquid metallic hydrogen, which may be responsible for their observed powerful magnetic fields.